jmtc7/autoware-course/03_ROS2_tooling/README.md

 The content of this lecture will be an overview of the Command Line Interface (CLI) tools that ROS 2 provides for building, runing, degubing, introspecting and deploying ROS 2 systems.
 This lecture's motivation is to share knowledge on how to get familiar with systems that other people has developed or get insights on how our own ones are working.

 The provided materials in *reStructuredText* can be found in the Apex.AI's [autowareclass2020 repository](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/03_ROS_Tooling/Lesson3CLI.rst), in GitLab.
-They are also able in PDF.
+They are also able in PDF and html.
+The PDF is included in the *resources* folder of this directory.

 ## [3.1.
 Setting Up the Environment](https://youtu.be/wcibIqiRb04?t=250)
 As in the previous lecture, ROS 2 Dashing will be used, which is supported for Ubuntu 18.04 machines.
 Following the steps explained in the [first lecture](https://github.com/jmtc7/autoware-course/tree/master/01_development_environment), these are the commands that need to be executed before continuing: